SS Columbia Eagle incident: Columbia Eagle

-After World War II the Pierre Victory was converted to a livestock ship, also called a Seagoing cowboys ship.
-Pierre Victory made 6 trips with 780 horses on each trip to war-torn Poland and Greece.
-SS Pierre Victory served as merchant marine ship supplying goods for the Korean War.
+After World War II, Pierre Victory was converted to a livestock ship, also called a seagoing cowboys ship.
+Pierre Victory made six trips with 780 horses on each trip to war-torn Poland and Greece.
+Pierre Victory served as merchant marine ship supplying goods for the Korean War.
 Like most of the ships of the Victory-type, Pierre Victory was decommissioned after the war and then sold to a commercial shipping company.

 In 1968, she was purchased by the Columbia Steamship Company, renamed Columbia Eagle and contracted out to the Military Sea Transportation Service for the purpose of hauling supplies and ammunition to Southeast Asian ports in South Vietnam and Thailand during the Vietnam War.
 Because Columbia Eagle was a U.S. flagged ship, she was a part of the Merchant Marine fleet and therefore eligible under government contracting rules to haul military supplies to the war zone.